-The theme to produce a single Power Point slide on: “How Computing could assist the Environment in the Future and be Good for Society”
+The theme to produce a single Power Point slide on: “How Computing could help the the Earth”

 Entry requires a single Power Point slide, providing a visual information for the idea.